leopoldkwok/CV/README.md

 - Highly selective 12 week bootcamp style course
 - Full stack web development
 - Focus on agile practices, especially test driven development (TDD), pair programming and teamwork
+- Final project, [Fhellow] a social network for freelancers, developed over 10 days using Ruby on Rails
 - Built portfolio of projects, which are found on [Github]

 #####Skills learned